dret/webconcepts/concepts/oauth-parameter/expires_in.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/oauth-parameter/expires_in"
 title:         "OAuth Parameter: expires_in"
+concept-name:  OAuth Parameter
+concept-value: expires_in
 description: "The lifetime in seconds of the access token.
 For example, the value \"3600\" denotes that the access token will
             expire in one hour from the time the response was generated."
 ---